philgodoy96/taro-virtual/README.md

 1. User types a question and selects the number of cards
 2. Cards are drawn randomly from the full tarot deck
 3. Each card is mapped to a position (e.g. Present, Challenge, Outcome)
-4. A custom prompt is sent to OpenAI’s GPT-4o via LangChain
+4. A custom prompt is sent to GROQ’s LLaMA 3 via LangChain
 5. The AI returns a natural, human-like interpretation

 **Prompt tone:** grounded, empathetic, conversational — avoids mystical clichés